Framework

 Where this comes from

 The Nine Natures emerged from three decades of direct observation in classrooms, schools, and organizations across multiple countries and contexts.
-The categories were refined through pattern recognition across thousands of cases — not derived from prior taxonomy, and not adapted from another framework.
+The categories were refined through recognizing consistent themes across thousands of cases — not derived from prior taxonomy, and not adapted from another framework.

 The framework engages with established work in person-environment fit, vocational psychology, and educational theory.
 It does not claim to replace this body of work.
 It offers an observational vocabulary that the existing literature does not provide in this form.